PoC-dev/ibmdocs-tools/os390-bookmgr-notes.md

 The Bookshelf dataset has been created with default values which is enough to accommodate 2,112 *BOOK* entries.
 The default parameters in the screen for creating a new Bookshelf suggest that listing *BOOK*s will create a temporary Bookshelf dataset.
 The space allocated is enough for 2,112 *BOOK* entries.

 #### Providing more space
 The Bookshelf file allocation needs to be made larger, so more *BOOK*s can be added to the Bookshelf.
-To have each and all *BOOK*s things on one volume, creating this on the `BOOKS0` DASD might be advisable.
-Most likely, the default dataset has been allocated on some arbitrary volume, anyway.
-Correct all of this by running the following JCL:
 ```
 //P390CP   JOB  1,P390,NOTIFY=P390
 //CPYDTA   EXEC PGM=IEBGENER
 //SYSIN    DD   DUMMY
 //SYSPRINT DD   SYSOUT=*
-//SYSUT1   DD   DSN=EOY.ENU.ALLBOOKS.BKSHELF,DISP=(OLD,DELETE)
+//SYSUT1   DD   DSN=EOY.BOOKS.ALLBOOKS.BKSHELF,DISP=(OLD,DELETE)
-//SYSUT2   DD   DSN=EOY.ENU.ALLBOOKS.BKSHELF.NEW,DISP=(NEW,CATLG),
+//SYSUT2   DD   DSN=EOY.BOOKS.ALLBOOKS.BKSHELF.NEW,DISP=(NEW,CATLG),
-//             UNIT=SYSDA,VOL=SER=BOOKS0,
+//             UNIT=SYSDA
 //             SPACE=(CYL,(100,100)),
 //             DCB=(DSORG=PS,RECFM=VB,LRECL=259,BLKSIZE=8000)
 //*